-Birch park is available in craft stores and Amazon, the purchased strips are wider and more uniform than these, but I saved my larger pieces of birch bark for other projects and cut scrap pieces of birch bark into long 1 1/2″ wide strips for the birch bark ribbon.
+You can buy real birch bark in craft stores and on Amazon, the purchased strips are wider and more perfect than this salvaged birch bark is, but its not free and I enjoyed harvesting my own bark for nothing.
+Birch park is available in craft stores and Amazon, the purchased strips are wider and more uniform than the DIY harvested birch bark I am using.
+I saved my larger pieces of birch for pumpkin project and cut scrap pieces of birch bark into long 1 1/2″ wide strips to make the birch bark ribbon.

 My cotton boll stem is quite large, so I only used one stem.
 Just like the birch bark, you can purchase cotton stems, but if you want to make your own here is my tutorial for DIY cotton stems.
-If you make your own cotton stems they only cost pennies to create.
+If you make your own cotton stems they only cost pennies to create and look very realistic.

-Gather the cotton stem(s) and wrap with one piece of birch park.
-Glue the cotton stem to the background in several places where it will not show.
+Gather the cotton stem(s) and wrap with one piece of birch bark.
+Using the glue gun attach the bottom stem to your background in several places where it won’t show.
 Let cool.

 Take two 5 inch strips of birch bark and cut a V-shaped notch in the bottom.
 Place these under the birch ribbon to resemble ribbon tie ends.
 Glue in place.